Introduction to Power BI Development

-This module teaches students how they to work with streaming datasets in Power BI.
+This module teaches students how to work with streaming datasets in Power BI.
 Students will learn about the different ways that rows of data can pushed into a streaming dataset.
-To end the chapter students will see how real-time dashboard can be created using so-called streaming tiles.
+Finally, students will see how real-time dashboard can be created using so-called streaming tiles.

 - Different types of streaming datasets

 - Creating and using streaming datasets in the Power BI Service UI

 - Creating and using streaming datasets using the Power BI REST API